Tax

 Journalist and Property Educator, holds a Bachelor of Communication (Honours) from Massey University.

-In this article, you'll learn what a capital gains tax is.
-You’ll also learn how it will affect property investors if it comes in.
+In this article, you'll learn what a Capital Gains Tax is — and how it could affect property investors if Labour's proposal goes ahead.

 A capital gains tax is a payment made to the government.
 It’s a tax you pay when you sell an asset for more than you bought it for.